The knight’s helmet was an essential part of his armor without it a knight would not last long in battle.

 Known for its ability to protect its wearer from attacks from all kinds of weapons such as swords, spears, and lances, it played a crucial role in being a part of a knight’s armor.
 That said, since it was made out of steel, it had to be worn before one went into battle.

-An improved Great Helm was introduced called the Sugarloaf Helm, it incorporated a superior shaped design similar to earlier Spangehelm.
+An improved Great Helm was introduced called the Sugarloaf Helm, it incorporated a superior shaped design similar to the earlier Spangehelm.

 The solution to this problem was partially remedied by the introduction of helmets with visors.

 The Bascinet helmet would become one of the most popular helmets during the medieval period, it could be worn as an open helmet without a visor (often by infantry) or with a retractable visor which made it both an open and closed helmet (popular with knights).
-The Bascinet was a Popular Helmet from the early 1400’s.

 The Bascinet was also known as the Hounskull or Pigface Helmet.
 There were many variations of the Bascinet Helmet throughout medieval Europe.

-The Hounskull was actually the name for the Visor which attached to the Bascinet, the Bascinet itself was quite a plain looking helmet.
 The Bascinet also commonly had a rounded visor and was called the ‘Great Bascinet’.
 Bascinet helmets could be with or without additional neck plates.

-The Bascinet helmet was one of the most popular combat helmets during the medieval period, however it was replaced during the late medieval period (mid 15th century) by another combat helmet called the Sallet, most of Europe moved over to the Sallet from the Bascinet, it was especially popular in Germany where it was commonly manufactured.
+The Bascinet helmet was one of the most popular combat helmets during the medieval period, however, it was replaced during the late medieval period (mid-15th century) by another combat helmet called the Sallet.

-The sallet helmet was popular with knights and infantry soldiers in the late medieval period around the middle of the 15th century, there were many variations of the Sallet across Europe and the Sallet could be an open helmet, a closed helmet or a visored helmet.
+The sallet helmet was popular with knights and infantry soldiers in the late medieval period around the middle of the 15th century, there were many variations of the Sallet across Europe and the Sallet could be an open helmet, a closed helmet, or a visored helmet.

-A wide variation of helmets were worn at medieval tournaments by knights including the Bascinet and Great Helm.
+A wide variation of helmets were worn by knights at medieval tournaments including the Bascinet and Great Helm.

 Knights commonly wore some variation of the Closed Helm During Jousting matches.

-However as far as strange looking tournament helmets go the Frog-Mouth German Helm was a clear winner.
+However, as far as strange-looking tournament helmets go the Frog-Mouth German Helm was a clear winner.

 An important feature of helmets during this period was the presence of crests on helmets that identified their ancestry and were considered rather fanciful in design.
-In some cases, simple feather plumes were used to denote the same.
-These type of helmet were commonly worn in medieval tournaments.

 Armourers and other skilled Smiths made Knights helmets, the same craftsmen who were responsible for a number of developments that took place in the advancement of weapons such as armor, swords, and shields.